RehaGoal/jsonparse2/README.md

-# JSONparse2
+# Async JSONparse2

-Fast library to parse a JSON stream using utf-8 encoding in Node.js, Deno or any modern browser.
+Fast library to parse a JSON stream asynchronously using utf-8 encoding in Node.js, Deno or any modern browser.
 Fully compliant with the JSON spec and `JSON.parse(...)`.

 *tldr;*